Editors: Ted Holt and Howard Arner Managing Editor: Mari Barrett

 * Email Howard Arner at firstname.lastname@example.org

 Copyright © 1996-2008 Guild Companies, Inc. All Rights Reserved.
-This document may be redistributed freely and enthusiastically by email, but only in its unedited form.
-Thanks for your cooperation.
-Midrange Guru is a registered trademark of Guild Companies, Inc. IBM, AS/400, iSeries, OS/400, and eServer registered trademarks of International Business Machines Corp.
+This document may be redistributed by email only in its unedited form.
+Midrange Guru is a registered trademark of Guild Companies, Inc. ISSN 1049-7757 AS/400, iSeries, and OS/400 are registered trademarks of International Business Machines Corp.
 All other product names are trademarked or copyrighted by their respective holders.